Baking Christmas Cookies is one of the holiday traditions I look forward to the most!

 - Preheat oven to 300°F.

 Add flour, powdered sugar and cornstarch a little at a time mixing.
-If using a hand mixer, you may need to knead a bit once mixed to get a smooth consistency.

 - If using food coloring, divide dough into and knead in a few drops of coloring to reach desired color.